still-js/stilljs-site/docs/components.md

 <br>

 !!!
-Note "Embieding component in you regular HTML or within other Frameworks"
+Note "Embieding component in your regular HTML or within other Frameworks"

     When it comes to components, Still.js provides the Lone Component which only require to reference the CDN for both CSS and JavaScript files thereby not needing to create a Still.js project, therefore, this approach can be followed either for small use case as well as for complex ones such as Microfrontend. (follow do documentation here)